A Survey on Causal Discovery: Theory and Practice

 \paragraph{Synthetic Gene Expression (SynTReN)} Network generator \cite{van2006syntren} that creates synthetic transcriptional regulatory networks.
 The models are paired with kinetics simulations in order to sample gene expression data that approximate observed experimental data.

 \paragraph{Synthetic mRNA Expression (DREAM4)} The DREAM4 challenge \cite{shannon2021dream4} provides five datasets simulated from five biologically plausible gene regulatory networks with 10 genes \cite{marbach2009generating}.
-Each dataset is composed by both observational and interventional data sampled by applying small random noise perturbations, single-gene knockdowns and single-gene knockouts, resulting in time series with unknown interventions.
+Each dataset is composed by both observational and interventional data sampled by applying small random noise perturbations, single-gene knockdowns and single-gene knockouts, resulting in time-series with unknown interventions.